 Putao:

-Fighting in the area of N-Ga Hka village on 15 January has displaced over 300 people to Putao town One new camp has been created over the last months following fighting between Tatmadaw and armed groups.
+Fighting in the area of N-Ga Hka village on 15 January has displaced over 300 people to Putao town.
+One new camp has been created over the last months following fighting between Tatmadaw and armed groups.
 Given the mountainous area of Putao and unlike plain area of Myitkyina the use of groundwater resource through shallow hand dug wells hardly enables to provide enough water in IDPs camps.
 Seasonal water shortage has been mentioned by the wash focal agency in this area and temporary water trucking has been set up to address this water shortage issue.
 WASH NFI needs have been identified and a response through ERF has been looked at between the WASH cluster members.

 Hpakant